Genome-Function-Initiative-Oxford/scATAC_Pseudobulk_Pipeline/README.md

 7. Create a metadata file summarising the number of pseudoreplicates created from each input BAM file

 ## Running the Pipeline
+1. Set up the [upstream](https://github.com/Genome-Function-Initiative-Oxford/UpStreamPipeline/blob/main/envs/upstream.yml) conda enviroment
-First edit the config/config.yaml to set the data and parameter.
-Then the pipeline can either be run manually via command line or scheduled to run on a cluster via Slurm.
+2. Edit config/config.yaml to set the data and parameters
+3. Then the pipeline can either be run manually via command line or scheduled to run on a cluster via Slurm.

 ### Command Line
 1. Open a terminal and navigate to the folder containing the workflow, e.g.